 Sony Pictures, JP Morgan, Target, Anthem, Ashley Madison… the list of debilitating cybersecurity breaches that have flooded the news over the last two years goes on and on.
-Yet with the business focus on data breaches coming from outside the firewall, organizations have quite successfully managed to bolt the front door, all while leaving the backdoor and windows wide open!
+Yet with the business focus on data breaches coming from outside the firewall, organizations have quite successfully managed to bolt the front door, all while leaving the backdoor and windows to file shares wide open!

 In short, there is a lot of focus on the external threats to business data, but not nearly enough focus on internal risks.

 The Internal Threat

 At a SINET conference two years ago, I heard a former CIA Director cite that while 98% of the security market is focused on protecting the firewall – that is, locking the front door – historically, 90% of the most harmful data breaches have been internal.
 Imagine that: only 2% of the market is focused on 90% of the problem!
 His prime example, of course?
 Who else but Mr. Edward Snowden.
 Few data breaches can compare to the havoc he single-handedly wreaked by just walking out with some of the most sensitive information the NSA was holding.

 For 17 years, ZL has had a laser-focused mission of helping organizations protect, secure, and govern their most prized asset: unstructured information.
 While much of the focus has been on managing this data for the purposes of eDiscovery, compliance, records management, and archiving, ZL has also realized that the majority of the risk organizations face is due to the troves of data that was left unsecured, much of which shouldn’t have been retained in the first place.
 In particular, we saw one of our major enterprise customers go through one of the most publicized data breaches in history: a breach that could have been prevented if the organization had taken better routine care and security of files.
 Hence, the advent of ZL’s powerful file analysis platform.